-Press the SEEK button while a CD or MP3/WMA CD is playing to return to the beginning of the current track.
-Press the SEEK button ★ several times to skip backward several tracks
+Press the I seek button while a CD or MP3/WMA CD is playing to return to the beginning of the current track.
+Press the I seek button several times to skip backward several tracks.

-Press the SEEK button Mile a CD or MP3/WMA CD is playing to advance one track.
-Press the SEEK button >> several times to skip forward several tracks.
+Press the ➡ seek button while a CD or MP3/WMA CD is playing to advance one track.
+Press the ➡ seek button several times to skip forward several tracks.
 If the last track on a CD is skipped, the first track on the disc is played.
 If the last track in a folder of an MP3/WMA CD is skipped, the first track of the next folder is played.